| CloserLook > Romans > Romans 5:1-21 |

 these next few verses should be obvious, but so often they're not.

-V9-11 "Much more then, being now justified by his blood, we shall be saved
+V 9-11 "Much more then, being now justified by his blood, we shall be saved from wrath

-Yes, there are multitudes of believers, who have obviously placed
+there are multitudes of believers who have obviously placed the welfare of

-the welfare of their immortal souls in Jesus’ hands, and yet, they seem
+their immortal souls in Jesus’ hands, and yet they seem to have trouble

-Or in other words, the problem seems to be, unbelieving believers.
+in other words, the problem seems to be unbelieving believers.

-That's because we normally connect this word with the salvation of
+because we normally connect this word with the salvation of our souls, but

 ~ ~ ~ ~ ~ ~

-C. I. Scofield does a good job of explaining the word "saved", or salvation, in his footnotes.
+I. Scofield does a good job of explaining the word "saved" or salvation in his footnotes.

-I'm not quoting him directly, but simply giving you the gist of
+not quoting him directly, but simply giving you the gist of his remarks.

 (1)

-(2) Each day the Christian is being saved from the habit and
+Each day the Christian is being saved from the

 ~ ~ ~ ~ ~ ~